MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

 ---
-title: "Add your Power Virtual Agents bot to Facebook"
+title: "Add a Power Virtual Agents bot to Facebook"
 description: "Add your bot to Facebook so Facebook users can interact with it."
 keywords: "Channel, publish, Facebook" ms.date: 11/9/2019